Allied Health/Health Practitioner Research

 Name: Dr Madhavi Chilkuri

-Address: Radiation Oncology Department, The Townsville Hospital
+Address: Radiation Oncology Department, Townsville University Hospital

 Clinical research within the Infectious Diseases Unit is able to take advantage of the detailed information available from administrative hospital and pathology datasets that exists in a linked format.
 Numerous studies of the fascinating infections and their treatment are available.
 Examples include:

-- Determining the long term mortality of patients admitted to Townsville Hospital with an ICD10 discharge code for an infectious disease
+- Determining the long term mortality of patients admitted to Townsville University Hospital with an ICD10 discharge code for an infectious disease

 - Risk factors for severe community acquired Acinetobacter infection

 - Community acquired pneumonia patterns, treatments and outcomes in the dry tropics

 - Invasive Group A streptococcus infection incidence and its propensity for secondary cases